maelys-mcardle/adventure/documentation/6_entityconfig.md

 ## Rules

 Rules allow for more complex entity behaviour.
-Rules are defined in the `rules` field:
+Rules are a set of statements to be executed when a condition is met.
+They are defined in the `rules` field.
+Here's an example `entity.yml` with a few rules:

 ```yaml
 propertyName: